FIND OUT! What's The TITLE Of Hrithik Roshan & Tiger Shroff Starrer?

 Katrina Kaif Is All Smiles In A Bikini; Salman Khan Goes All Philosophical

 So, what's the title?
-Pinkvilla quotes a source as saying, "The Hrithik Tiger action dance drama has been titled WAR.
+Pinkvilla quotes a source as saying, "The Hrithik-Tiger action dance drama has been titled WAR.
 Yes, the film will have both the action stars pitted against one another and they are going to rage a war at each other."

 "They will launch the first official poster along with a teaser tomorrow.
 With the promos, the title will also be made official.
 A full blown trailer that's high on action, drama and dance will be unveiled in a few weeks from now," added the source.